Jara555/Proteins/README.md

 ### Prerequisites
 This code is written in [Python3.6.3](https://www.python.org/downloads/).
-Furthermore the code uses the following packages: matpotlib.
-This is easy to install using the following instruction:
+Furthermore the some packages are used.They are easy to install using the following instruction:

 ```
-pip3 install matplotlib
+pip install -r requirements.txt
 ```

 ### Structure